Frequently Asked Questions

 I'm planning a charity event; how do I request a donation?

 We regularly donate to charitable organizations.
 To see if we are able to help you, visit our DONATIONS page.
-If your event or group is eligible, complete the request form and submit it to Julianne.
+If your event or group is eligible, complete and submit the donation request form.
 Please be aware that donations are limited and distributed on a first-come first-serve basis.

-What do you do with your used bourbon barrels?
+What do you do with your used barrels?

 What do you do with your spent grain?

 Our spent grain is taken to a local dairy farm where it is used as supplemental feed for their non-milking herd.
-We’ve been working with the Dolphs for the past fifteen years; we have a great system!
+We’ve been working with the Dolphs for about twenty years; we have a great system!
 And if it ain’t broke, why fix it?

 I'm a collector.
 Can you send me labels, coasters or crowns?